OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 | Viewing a meeting as an attendee | **Meeting**, **Meeting Occurrence**, or **Meeting Series** tabs.<sup>1</sup> |
 | Using a module extension | The extension's custom tab. |

-<sup>1</sup> If a user selects an item in the calendar but doesn't open the pop-out, the add-in's ribbon group won't be visible in the ribbon.
+<sup>1</sup> If a user selects an item in the calendar but doesn't open the pop-out, the add-in's ribbon group won't be visible on the ribbon.

 #### Modern Outlook on the web